 Want to get out and go?
 Here are some ideas scattered throughout Texas to keep you and your eager homeschoolers engaged and learning.

 First Responder Appreciation: Police, fire and EMS stations are located throughout most cities.
 Locate the one closest to your house and make a connection.
 Tour a fire station, talk to a police officer or reach out to an emergency medical technician and find out what it truly means to be a first responder.

 Government: THSC Capitol Days are one-day, hands-on events that allow homeschooling families to fully participate in the state legislative process.
 These events give the opportunity to defend the rights of homeschool families in Texas, meet representatives and staff, and actually help pass a law.

 Picnic at a pond.
-Ducks, fish, ecosystems, conservation, recycling, picking up trash and using less plastic are just a sampling of the topics that may come up while visiting a pond.
+Ducks, fish, ecosystems, conservation, recycling, picking up trash, and using less plastic is just a sampling of the topics that may come up while visiting a pond.
 Bring a lunch and enjoy some time outside together.

 Ride a train: Bring a child’s fascination with trains to life by visiting the Grapevine Vintage Railroad.
-Forty-five minute to five-hour excursions are available.
+Forty-five-minute to five-hour excursions is available.
 Due to excessive freight-train traffic, it is advised that you check their Facebook page for day-to-day updates and cancellations.